 For the Activity source section, choose relevant blocking policies.
 We recommend blocking un-managed and non-compliant devices.
 Choose to block downloads when the session is in Power BI.

 More options appear when you scroll down.
 The following image shows those options, with other examples.

 Create a filter on Sensitivity label and choose Highly confidential or whatever best fits your organization.

 Choose the Block option that fits your needs.

 This article described how Defender for Cloud Apps can provide data and content protections for Power BI.
-You might also be interested in the following articles, which describe Data Protection for Power BI and supporting content for the Azure services that enable it.
+For more information about Data Protection for Power BI and supporting content for the Azure services that enable it, see: